KsenijaGorodniuk/timeless-photography-msp1/README.md

 ### Structure:

-The website consists of the following sections and elements:
+This single-page website consists of the following sections and elements:

 - Navigation menu (header section)
 - Hero section with company's name
+- About us section
 - Gallery section
 - Get in touch (footer) section